 Coexistence of Teams and Skype for Business

 In addition to collaboration capabilities, Teams delivers chat, calling, and meeting capabilities.
 Depending on how you choose to deploy Teams, these capabilities may overlap with the capabilities delivered by Skype for Business for a given user.
 The default mode is to run Teams alongside Skype for Business with the capabilities overlap; however, a user can be assigned one of several coexistence modes (also known as upgrade modes) that were designed to ensure that these capabilities don’t overlap for that user (in which case interoperability between Teams and Skype for Business is available).
-For example, if you have significant Skype for Business Server on-premises assets with a complex Enterprise Voice deployment but want your users to enjoy modern meetings as quickly as possible, you might want to evaluate Meetings First (as described below) as an alternative path.
+For example, if you have significant Skype for Business Server on-premises assets with a complex Enterprise Voice deployment but want your users to enjoy modern meetings as quickly as possible, you might want to evaluate Meetings First as an alternative path.

 We recommend that you review the following coexistence modes to help determine which path is right for your organization.